Trinity Hall Prize in Student Journalism

 The Prize

-A prize of £500 will be awarded to one winner in the categories of News and Features.
+A prize of £500 will be awarded to one winner in the News category and to one winner in the Features category.

 Criteria